Skip to content

 admonition - Callout Boxes#

-Create attention-grabbing callout boxes.
+Create attention-grabbing callout boxes as per here.

 Available Types: